tajnymag/spayd-js/README.md

 # spayd-js

-An implementation of Short-Payment-Descriptor library in JavaScript/TypeScipt
+An implementation of Short-Payment-Descriptor library in JavaScript/TypeScipt.
+Primarily used for generating QR-Payments.

 ## Installation